observablehq/framework/docs/charts/grouping-data.md

  [Observable Plot](https://observablehq.com/plot/) provides a number of [transforms](https://observablehq.com/plot/transforms/) that help you perform common data transformations.
 The [group](https://observablehq.com/plot/transforms/group) and [bin](https://observablehq.com/plot/transforms/bin) transforms (for categorical and quantitative data, respectively) group data into discrete bins.
 A reducer (e.g. sum, count, or mean) can then be applied to visualize summary values by bin.

- The snippets on this page demonstrate the group and bin transform, combined with a reducer (e.g. sum, count, or mean), to visualize summary values in a hexbin chart and histogram.
+ The snippets on this page demonstrate hexbin and bin transforms, each combined with a reducer (e.g. sum, count, or mean), to visualize summary values in a hexbin chart and histogram.

 ## Hexbin chart